xinsui01/review/content/js.md

     // If len is 0 and initialValue is not present, throw a TypeError exception. if (k >= len) {
-      throw new TypeError('Reduce of empty array with no initial value');
+      throw new TypeError("Reduce of empty array with no initial value");
     }
     value = o[k++];
   }